-This service offers a variety of propagation models for different purposes, all of which are open source so you can examine the algorithms used for your piece of mind.
+This service offers a variety of propagation models for different purposes.
 For maximum speed the models are all written in a low level language (C++).
 Feedback from radio professionals and developers is encouraged to optimise the models where possible.

 Irregular Terrain Model